Volunteers with International Students and Scholars, and Staff Program (VISAS)

 What is VISAS?

-Volunteers with International Students, Staff, and Scholars (VISAS) was created 23 years ago by the Center for American English Language and Culture (CAELC).
-Our free program serves international members of the UVA community, as well as their family members and welcomes English speakers to get involved.
+VISAS (Volunteers with International Students, Staff, and Scholars) is a free English language and cultural exchange program that serves UVA’s international community and their families.
 Through VISAS programs, volunteers and international participants practice English together, meet new people, build meaningful relationships, and learn about other cultures.
-We offer a variety of programs, schedules, and levels of commitment – from 5 times a semester to an hour per week.
-You can choose a position that works with your needs, interests, and schedule.
+We offer a variety of programs with flexible commitment levels.
 We invite English learners and English speakers to come join us now!

 Why is VISAS important?